babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 ![back to the future](https://images.unsplash.com/photo-1530981279185-9f0960715267?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3900&q=80)

 When using Relay for state, I generally consider it inadvisible to use it in the context of local component scope.
-React does it very well, and Relay very little to offer in comparison.
+React does it very well, and Relay has very little to offer in comparison.

-With that being said, I want to share how I've recently used Relay, and how it has helped me greatly simplify a complicated dialog architechture.
+With that being said, I want to share how I've recently used Relay, and how it helped me greatly simplify a complicated dialog architechture.
 Reading that, you might be thinking: "How can a dialog be complicated?" - and how could it possibly warrant the use of something like Relay?

 Well, let's take a look at the specs.

+### Specifications

 * It can create an Activity.
 * It can edit  an Activity.
-* Input fields are determined from user defined type.
+* Input fields are determined by a user defined type.
-* The type is selected when upon creation create.
+* The type is selected upon creation.
 * Some input fields are dynamic, and visually change depending on your selection.
-  Rerenders can be somewhat expensive.
+  Re-renders can be somewhat expensive.
 We probably want to avoid re-rendering them, unless their input has changed.
+* Some inputs, rely on the value of other fields.
 * Nothing is saved, until you press *save*.
 * You cannot press save, unless the inputs are all valid.